Buenos Aires, Argentina

 EIGHT WEEKS OF HANDS-ON LEARNING, STEEPED IN VIBRANT CULTURE

-Buenos Aires is not only a major cultural center, its also one of Latin America’s most important economic hubs.
+Buenos Aires is not only a major cultural center, it’s also one of Latin America’s most important economic hubs.
 Whether you’re drawn by social justice, community development, politics, business, or the arts, we’ll help you find an eight-week experience that aligns with your goals and helps your resume stand out.

 Add an optional elective to earn additional credits.